Leica M10-P vs SL

 The M10-P can be obtained in two different colors (black, silver), while the SL is only available in black.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is notably larger (37 percent) than the Leica M10-P. Moreover, the SL is markedly heavier (28 percent) than the M10-P. It is noteworthy in this context that the SL is splash and dust-proof, while the M10-P does not feature any corresponding weather-sealing.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is notably larger (37 percent) than the Leica M10-P. Moreover, the SL is markedly heavier (28 percent) than the M10-P. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.